 Link With Polymyalgia Rheumatica

-About half of people with temporal arteritis have polymyalgia rheumatica (PMR) as well.
+About half of people with giant cell arteritis have polymyalgia rheumatica (PMR) as well.

 PMR is an inflammatory condition that also causes swelling, but in your joints.
 Symptoms include stiffness and aching in your arms, neck, lower back, and thighs.
 It can be treated with medication and usually goes away within a few years.